 Podcasting is a fantastic way to get your personality and your ideas out into the world.
 Though it’s far easier to produce a regular podcast show than, say, a video series or other forms of online content, podcasting still requires more than one might expect, especially if you want to incorporate professional audio.
 Thankfully, once you’ve overcome the initial time and monetary investments that go into equipment and planning, all you need is a little dedication and free time to get your show on the road.

-Below is our straightforward guide to making a podcast.
+Below is our straightforward guide to making the best podcast you can.
 Keep in mind, however, that it’s intended to be more of a jumping off point than a shortcut to any sort of success.
 We’ll be laying out a few suggestions on how to make your show sound great — both in terms of audio quality and content — get hosted, and, hopefully, get noticed.

 Planning and preproduction